bigbluebutton/bigbluebutton/docs/docs/administration/privacy.md

 #### Resolution

-You can disable the recording globally in the Greenlight room settings for everyone or optinally for everyone in their room. see: <https://github.com/bigbluebutton/greenlight/pull/1296> Alternatively, if necessary, completely disable the recording feature in the BigBlueButton server configuration.
+You can disable the recording globally in the Greenlight room settings for everyone or optinally for everyone in their room. see: [pull request 1296](https://github.com/bigbluebutton/greenlight/pull/1296) Alternatively, if necessary, completely disable the recording feature in the BigBlueButton server configuration.

 ### Greenlight does not request consent to a privacy policy and/or recording of a session when joining a room as a guest.